 The exact terms and maximum rates of funding that apply under the GRW vary depending on the level of structural weakness/needs of the region.

 The level of structural weakness for each region is assessed on the basis of a national procedure.
-A complex system of mixed regional indicators (which is based upon the respective sizes of the labour market, income levels, and the quality of infrastructure) is used to rank regions according to their overall performance, starting with the region that is structurally the weakest (structurally and in terms of economic performance) to the one that is the strongest.
-The resulting list is used to determine the degree of support each region is to receive .
+A complex system of mixed regional indicators (referring to the labour market, income levels, and the quality of infrastructure) is used to rank regions according to their overall performance, starting with the region that is structurally the weakest (structurally and in terms of economic performance) to the one that is the strongest.
+The resulting list is used to determine the degree of support each region is to receive.
 The outcomes of the procedure are reviewed at regular intervals.

-- All of the New Länder as well as Berlin continue to have a lot of catching up to do, which is why all of their territory is designated part of the GRW Assisted Areas.
+- The shows the current area receiving funding as of 1 July 2014.
+Subsequent to the extension of the relevant EU state-aid rules and the European Commission’s approval of the continued definition of the funding area, the funding period has been extended by a year until 31 December 2021.
+All of the New Länder as well as Berlin continue to have a lot of catching up to do, which is why all of their territory is designated part of the GRW Assisted Areas.

-- There are also some Assisted Areas located within selected regions that are structurally weak and situated within the Old Länder.
+- There are also some Assisted Areas located within selected regions that are structurally weak and situated within the western Länder.

 Depending on the class of Assisted Area a region belongs to (which itself depends on its level of economic development) and on the size of the company receiving the funding, different maximum funding rates apply when it comes to aiding investments by trade and industry.
-Small and medium-sized companies are eligible to receive higher rates of funding than large corporations.
-For details, please refer to the .
+Small and medium-sized companies are eligible to receive higher rates of funding than large companies.

 The Länder are in charge of allocating GRW funding

 Notwithstanding the national framework that has been agreed between the Federation and the Länder, Article 30 of the German Basic Law applies, which stipulates that responsibility for fostering regional economic development lies primarily with the Länder.
 As a result, the task of administering and managing GRW funding is reserved to the Länder.
 Within the bounds of the legal framework established by the Federation and the Länder, each Land is free to target funding at certain areas or at meeting certain objectives.
-The Land or the region in question decides for itself which projects are to receive what amount of funding, issues letters of approval, and verifies that beneficiaries adhere to the terms under which the funding has been approved.
+The Land or the region in question decides for itself which projects are to receive what amount of funding, issues letters of approval, and verifies that beneficiaries adhere to the terms under which the funding has been approved (cf. “Länder-specific rules and information issued by the Länder”).